-Love...keeps no record of when it has been wronged— 1 Corinthians 13: 4-5
+Love...keeps no record of when it has been wronged

 Don't Bring Up Past Baggage

-The best way to end a fight and to avoid a fight are often found by the simple act of listening.
-So often we are so quick to respond, we forget to actually listen.
-So not only does God call us to be slow to speak, he calls us to listen to the other person.
-Often we fight, more because we don't understand the other person's point of view and less due to the fact that we disagree with them.
+The best way to end a fight and avoid conflict is by the simple act of listening.
+So often, we are so quick to respond that we forget to listen.
+So God calls us to be slow to speak.
+He calls us to listen to the other person.
+Often we fight more because we don't understand the other person's point of view rather than because we disagree with them.

-A gentle answer turns away wrath, but a harsh word stirs up anger.— Proverbs 15:1
+A gentle answer turns away wrath, but a harsh word stirs up anger.

 Don't Go to Bed Angry

-...Forgive others, and you will be forgiven.— Luke 6:37
+...Forgive others, and you will be forgiven.

 Forgive Quickly, Forgive Often, Forgive Fully

 Yes, forgive.
-I know I have already stated this one a few times before, but it's because above all else, the most important thing we can do in our marriage is forgive.
+I know I have already said this one a few times before, but it's because, above all else, the most important thing we can do in our marriage is to forgive.
 Forgive them for having a lazy day and not cleaning up the house, forgive them for shouting at you when it wasn't your fault in the first place, forgive them for denting the closet door when they threw that shoe in frustration, forgive them quickly, forgive them often, and forgive them fully.

-...Serve one another humbly in love.— Galatians 5:13
+...Serve one another humbly in love.

 Serve Them Unselfishly

-…do what is good, and lend, expecting nothing in return.— Luke 6:35
+…do what is good, and lend, expecting nothing in return.

 Stop Holding Them to Unrealistic Expectations